-This course is designed to study the principles of Tortious liability, the defences available in an action for torts, the capacity of parties to sue and be sued and matters connected there with.
+This course is designed to study the principles of Tortious liability, the defences availablein an action for torts, the capacity of parties to sue and be sued and matters connected there with.
 Further, this course is designed to study specific torts against the individual and property.
 With rapid industrialization, inadequacy of the law to protect the individual is exposed.
 An attempt shall be accorded to the individuals against mass torts and industrial torts.
 Keeping in the expensive character of judicial proceedings, the students should reflect on the alternative forms and also the remedies provided under the Consumer Protection Act, 1986 and 2019.

+- Recognize the importance of mental elements and various kinds of specific torts. - Recall the defences recognized by the court in daily life such as nuisance and negligence. - Identify the consumer rights, to redress the grievances in consumer redressal commission. - Apply the knowledge for filing the appeals under the consumer Protection.

 Definition and Nature of Tort.

-Evolution of Law of Torts: Ubi Jus ibiRemedium, Definition, Distinction between Tort and Contract, Crime, and Breach of Trust.
+Evolution of Law of Torts: Ubi Jus ibi Remedium, Definition, Distinction between Tort and Contract, Crime, and Breach of Trust.
 Essentials of Torts: a.
 Act and Omission; b.
-Legal Damage - Damnum Sine Injuria, Injuria SineDamnum.

-Nature of Tortious Liability: Mental Element: Intention, Motive, Malice in Law and in Fact.

-Rule of Strict and Absolute Liability: Rylands v.
-Fletcher, Exceptions to Strict Liability.
+Legal Damage - Damnum Sine Injuria, Injuria Sine Damnum.
+Nature of Tortious Liability: Mental Elements: Intention, Motive, Malice in Law and in Fact.
+Rule of Strict and Absolute Liability

 General Defences, Doctrine of Vicarious Liability, Joint Tort Feasors.
 Torts against persons: Assault, Battery, False Imprisonment, Malicious Persecution, Defamation-Libel and Slander.

 Tort against Property: Trespass.

-Negligence: Ingredients of Negligence, Proof of Negligence - Res IpsaLocquitor, ContributoryNegligence and Composite Negligence.
+Negligence: Ingredients of Negligence, Proof of Negligence - Res Ipsa Locquitor, Contributory Negligence and Composite Negligence.
 Nuisance: Meaning, Essentials, Kinds - Private and Public Nuisance, Specific Defences.
 Legal Remedies: Kinds- Damages, Injunction, Specific Restitution of Property

 Consumer Protection: Brief history of Consumer Movement.
 Introduction to Consumer Protection Act, 2019.
-Consumer Protection Councils.

-Definition of key terms: Consumer, Defect, Deficiency, Unfair Trade Practice, Restrictive Trade Practice.
+Problems of the consumers, Consumer Protection Councils.
+Definition of key terms: Consumer, Defect, Deficiency, Unfair Trade Practices, Restrictive Trade Practices.
+COPRA, 2019

-Grievances Redressal Mechanism under the COPRA, 2019: District Commission, State Commission & National Commission.

-Procedure involved in District Commission, State and National Commission
+Grievances Redressal Mechanism under the COPRA 2019, District Commission, State Commission & National Commission.
+Procedure involved in District Commission, State and National Commission.
 Redressal Mechanism in Service Sectors: Electricity and Telecom.

-Motor Vehicles Act, 1988- Salient Features, Compulsory Insurance, First Party Insurance, Third Party Insurance, Claim Tribunal
+Motor Vehicles Act, 1988- Salient Features, Compulsory Insurance, First Party Insurance, Third Party Insurance, Claim Tribunal.

 - 1. Avtar Singh The Law of Torts

-- 2. Dr.Gurubax Singh Law of Consumer Protection
+- 2. Dr. Gurubax Singh Law of Consumer Protection

 - 3. Bare Act- Motor Vehicles Act, 1988